 \subsection{Impossibility Implied by Ashoka Kumar Thakur (2008)}

-In\emph{ Ashoka Kumar Thakur} (2008), the SCI ruled that whenever the OBCs fail to fill the 27\% reservation, the remaining seats would revert to \emph{general category} students\emph{. }Even though it aims to reduce waste in instances of low-demand from OBC category applicants, there are unintended consequences as it is stated.
-Before explaining the impossibility induced by Ashoka Kumar Thakur (2008) we first define a criterion that is crucial for the implementation of affirmative action programs. \begin{defn} A choice rule $C$ $\mathbf{complies}$ $\mathbf{with}$ $\mathbf{the}$ $\mathbf{spirit}$ $\mathbf{of}$ $\mathbf{affirmative}$ $\mathbf{action}$ if, for any given set of individuals $A\subseteq\mathcal{I}$ and any member $i$ of reserve category $r\in\mathcal{R}$ , if $i\notin C(A)$ when $i$ reports her membership to category $r$, then $i\notin C(A)$ when $i$ does not report her membership to $r$. \end{defn} That is, a selection criterion comply with the spirit of the affirmative action if reporting their membership to reserve categories should not hurt reserve category members.
-Otherwise, members of reserve categories may have incentive not to state their category memberships and avail the affirmative action concessions.
-This is a simpler version of the property ``\emph{privilege monotonicity}'' introduced in Aygün and Bó (2021).
+In Ashoka Kumar Thakur (2008), the SCI ruled that the remaining seats would revert to \emph{general category} students whenever the OBCs fail to fill the 27\% reservation.
+Even though it aims to reduce waste in instances of low demand from OBC category applicants, there are unintended consequences, as is stated.
+Before explaining the impossibility induced by Ashoka Kumar Thakur (2008), we first define a crucial criterion for implementing affirmative action programs. \begin{defn} A choice rule $C$ $\mathbf{complies}$ $\mathbf{with}$ $\mathbf{the}$ $\mathbf{spirit}$ $\mathbf{of}$ $\mathbf{affirmative}$ $\mathbf{action}$ if, for any given set of individuals $A\subseteq\mathcal{I}$ and any member $i$ of reserve category $r\in\mathcal{R}$, if $i\notin C(A)$ when $i$ reports her membership to category $r$, then $i\notin C(A)$ when $i$ does not report her membership to $r$. \end{defn} A selection criterion complies with the spirit of affirmative action if reporting their membership to reserve categories should not hurt reserve category members.
+Otherwise, members of reserve categories may have an incentive not to state their category memberships and avail of affirmative action concessions.
+This property is a simpler version of the ''privilege monotonicity'' introduced in Aygün and Bó (2021).

-There is no choice rule that satisfies over-and-above principle, within-category fairness, quota-filling subject to eligibility, complies with the spirit of affirmative action, and implements the Ashoka Kumar Thakur's (2008) decision as it is stated.
-That is, given the legal requirements, there is an incompatibility between the SCI's decree and the property of complying with the spirit of affirmative action.
+No choice rule satisfies the over-and-above principle, within-category fairness, quota-filling subject to eligibility, complies with the spirit of affirmative action, and implements the Ashoka Kumar Thakur's (2008) decision as stated.
+Given the legal requirements, there is an incompatibility between the SCI's decree and the property of complying with the spirit of affirmative action.
 To see it consider the following simple example: \begin{example} Institution $s$ has six positions with the distribution of positions $\left(q_{s}^{o},q_{s}^{SC},q_{s}^{OBC}\right)=\left(3,1,2\right).$ There are seven applicants with following category memberships and exam scores: